3dgen/cppwasm-book/en/ch5-net/ch5-02-websocket.md

 Similar to the wrapping method of `XMLHttpRequest` described in Section 5.1, the C interface of a WebSocket object is divided into two parts:

 1. Functions that called by C, implemented by JavaScript.
 Including the creation of WebSocket objects, sending data etc.
-1. Functions that called by JavaScript, implemented by C. Includes callbacks for various events
+1. Functions that called by JavaScript, implemented by C. Includes callbacks for various events.

 C code: